aufasodik/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all companies using the `list` command.
 Multiple companies in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First company is deleted from the list.
+Details of the deleted company shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No company is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+1. _{ more test cases …​ }_

+### Updating company status

+1. Updating status while all companies are being shown

+   1. Prerequisites: List all companies using the `list` command.
+At least one company in the list.

+   1. Test case: `status 1 s/technical-interview`<br>
+      Expected: Status of the first company is updated to `technical-interview`.
+Details of the updated company shown in the status message.

+   1. Test case: `status 1 s/invalid status!`<br>
+      Expected: No status update.
+Error message indicating invalid status format shown.

+   1. Test case: `status 0 s/pending-application`<br>
+      Expected: No status update.
+Error message indicating invalid index shown.

+   1. Other incorrect status commands to try: `status`, `status x s/pending-application` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+1. _{ more test cases …​ }_

+### Adding/Editing company remarks

+1. Adding/editing remarks while all companies are being shown

+   1. Prerequisites: List all companies using the `list` command.
+At least one company in the list.

+   1. Test case: `remark 1 r/ Strong interest in AI and machine learning`<br>
+      Expected: Remark is added to the first company.
+Success message indicating remark was added shown in the status message.

+   1. Test case: `remark 1 r/`<br>
+      Expected: Existing remark is removed from the first company.
+Success message indicating remark was removed shown.

+   1. Test case: `remark 0 r/ Some remark`<br>
+      Expected: No remark update.
+Error message indicating invalid index shown.

+   1. Other incorrect remark commands to try: `remark`, `remark x r/ Some remark` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_